-The inflammasome is an innate immune defense mechanism that protects against pathogen infections and has emerged as a key regulatory factor in inflammation-related diseases [7].
-ASC, an adaptor protein in the inflammasome complex, connects different sensors to activate caspase1 and trigger pyroptosis as well as the release of inflammatory cytokines [8, 9].
 After pyroptosis, ASC oligomers aggregate outside the cell, continuously promoting IL-1 $\beta$ maturation and further amplifying the inflammatory response [34].
-Thus, the humanized anti-ASC antibody IC-100, the camel-derived VHHASC nanobody, and the small-molecule inhibitor MM01 have been developed for ASC-dependent inflammasome-mediated diseases [35-38].
+Thus, the humanized anti-ASC antibody IC-100, the camel-derived VHHASC nanobody, and the small-molecule inhibitor MM01 developed have been for ASC-dependent inflammasome-mediated diseases [35-38].
 Here, we also confirmed that GC-1 effectively reduced ASC recruitment and oligomerization in macrophages.
-Our findings are supported by results from murine models of gouty arthritis, ulcerative colitis, and cytomegalovirus infection, which suggest that targeting ASC can inhibit the activation of the NLRP3 and AIM2 inflammasome and alleviate inflammation [39].
+Our findings are supported by results from murine models gouty arthritis, ulcerative colitis, of and cytomegalovirus infection, which suggest that targeting ASC can inhibit the activation of the NLRP3 and AIM2 inflammasome and alleviate inflammation [39].
 Additionally, studies have shown that GC-1 promotes oligodendrocyte progenitor cell differentiation and stimulation of myelin repair in the brain and spinal cord [40].
-Our results indicate that the anti-inflammatory properties of GC-1 present a new perspective for the treatment of neurodegenerative diseases associated with neuroinflammation, such as multiple sclerosis [35].
+Our results indicate that the anti-inflammatory properties of GC-1 present a perspective for the treatment new of diseases neurodegenerative associated with neuroinflammation, such as multiple sclerosis [35].

 Mitochondrial damage and ROS accumulation exacerbate inflammatory damage in ALI/ARDS [11].
-Nrf2 plays a crucial protective role in regulating antioxidant, anti-inflammatory, and detoxification responses.
-We found that GC-1 inhibited ROS-induced NLRP3 inflammasome assembly in an Nrf2-dependent manner.
+Nrf2 plays a crucial protective role in regulating antioxidant, anti-inflammatory, and detoxification We found that GC-1 inhibited responses.
+ROS-induced NLRP3 inflammasome assembly in an Nrf2-dependent manner.
 Mito-TEMPO had effects similar to those of GC-1, whereas ML385 abolished the antioxidant effects of GC-1.
-Our findings are further supported by studies from ischemia/reperfusion and sepsis-induced ALI mouse models, which demonstrated that targeting Nrf2 reduces oxidative stress and inflammatory damage in mice [16].
+Our findings are supported bv studies further from ischemia/reperfusion and sepsis-induced ALI mouse models, which demonstrated that targeting Nrf2 reduces oxidative stress and inflammatory damage in mice [16].
 Currently, NRF2 agonists such as sulforaphane and bardoxolone methyl have entered clinical trials and have shown promising cellular protection and anti-inflammatory effects [41].
 These results highlight the potential of GC-1 as an antioxidant in ALI/ARDS.